willysimons/jupyter/README.md

 # jupyter
-My collection of Jupyter notebooks
+This collection of Jupyter notebooks shows some of the projects that I have done in Python.